annnniexu/tp/docs/DeveloperGuide.md

 The sequence diagram below shows how an update operation goes through the parser component:
 ![img.png](img.png)

+[Proposed] Track feature

+Proposed Implementation

+The proposed track feature is carried out by `ExpenseTracker`.
+It stores objects with class `Expense` in an array called `expenseList` and each `Expense` class object contains a description, category, and cost.
+The `ExpenseTracker` also contains the following method:
+* `ExpenseTracker#trackExpense(description, cost, category)`-- Creates an instance of the `Expense` class and stores it in the `expenseList`

+Given below is an example usage scenario and how the track expense mechanism behaves at each step

+Step 1.
+The user launches the application for the first time.
+A new `ExpenseTracker` will be initialized.

+Step 2.
+To track an expense, the user can execute `track lunch /cost 12 /category food` command to track the expense.
+The `track` command calls the `Parser#trackCommand(line, list)` which then calls `ExpenseTracker#trackExpense(description, cost, category)`.

 ## Product scope
 ### Target user profile